LawrieCape/niko-test/src/pages/products/workstation-cranes.md

     navTitle: Climbing Cranes
     title: Climbing Cranes
   - body: >-
-      Nikotrack uses a C-track festoon assembly and c-track festoon pendant system for overhead cranes and industrial machinery.
+      NikoTrack uses a C-track festoon assembly and c-track festoon pendant system for overhead cranes and industrial machinery.
 All festoon trolleys can be modified to fit either flat cable or round hose.
 Our nylon cable trolleys are extremely reliable and smooth running.
 Because of the self